Skip to content

 Checking slot 1: Apple Checking slot 2: Banana

-To ensure game performance, the Lau engine enforces the following limits on table data:
+To ensure game performance, the LAU engine enforces the following limits on table data:

 • Maximum Elements: A single table can hold up to 5,000 elements, although it may be hard to reach this as max character limit is 5,000 also.